Artificiangel/hot_reload/README.md

 # Purpose
 This is an extension for developers who want to probe the insides of the webui.

 Replace bits here and there without waiting those few painfully slow seconds restarting the webui every time you change a line of code.

-I developed this while debugging ways to implement parallel text generation, that is why the focus of the examples are on the text generation function!

 # How it works
 Create a python file or use the existing `test_playground.py` to write your test code.

-As you hit save you will notice the code is automatically run.
+The code is automatically imported on save.
 ### Replacing functions
 Import the module and function from the webui.
 For example